Objectives of the service

-The services will make use of multi-source datasets where Earth Observation (EO) data will be the key asset, mainly but not limited to very high resolution (VHR) and high resolution optical imagery.
+The services make use of multi-source datasets where Earth Observation (EO) data are the key asset, mainly but not limited to Very High Resolution (VHR) and high resolution satellite optical imagery.

-The project is the demonstration phase of a previous ESA feasibility study, and kicked off at the beginning of February 2022.
-Since then, the SMARTGRIDS-DEMO team held interviews with single users to gather additional needs if any and consolidate the requirements.
+The project was the demonstration phase of a previous ESA feasibility study and kicked off at the beginning of February 2022.